incognito113/supertracer-3000/README.md

 Asa Karon worked on the .ppm exporter, .obj importer, and this beautiful readme.

-Quincy Nash worked on ??????
+Quincy Nash worked on the lighting computations, BVH, and dynamic rendering system.

 Wystan Wu worked on some math foundations and the shape system.
 He is very grateful for the beautiful work and collaboration of the other group members.